 Spring: We will study agroecology, traditional agriculture, and permaculture in a tropical context.
 The policy portion will study international agriculture and trade policy.
 Seminar will focus on international sustainable development and its contradictions, successes, and challenges.
 As a final project, students will apply their knowledge of tropical crops and soils to create a farm plan in a geographic area of their choice.

 Upper-division science credit may be awarded in agroecology in fall and soil science in winter upon successful completion of all work; upper-division credit in spring depends on the foundations established in fall and winter.

-farm, nursery and garden management; agriculture, food system and environmental consulting firms; state and county agricultural and natural resource agencies; farming internships abroad, Peace Corps service and agricultural and food justice non-profit organizations.
+This offering will prepare you for careers and advanced study in: farm, nursery and garden management; agriculture, food system and environmental consulting firms; state and county agricultural and natural resource agencies; farming internships abroad, Peace Corps service and agricultural and food justice non-profit organizations.
 This program can help students prepare for Practice of Organic Farming beginning in spring quarter.

 $200 in winter for food expenses during conference.